MMM-ATM/.github/README.md

 - :file_folder: **include**

     Contains the MOD files, which are built when the MMM Library is compiled.

-- :file_folder: **cdfinput**

-    Contains the [CDF Input](doc/CDFInput.md) script and a sample input file (`sample/sample_input.dat`) for MMM.
-The expected corresponding output is also provided (`sample/sample_output.dat`), which can be used to test your MMM installation.

-    See [Testing Instructions](#testing-instructions) for more details.
+Object files are temporarily moved here, but are cleaned after the MMM executable is built.

 - :file_folder: **legal**